International Workshop

 • Krassimira Ivanova (Institute of Mathematics and Informatics, Bulgaria) – scientific secretary

-• Ahmed Yekta Ökten, Institut de Mathématiques de Toulouse, France
+• Ahmed Yekta Ökten, Université Paul Sabatier, France (PhD student)

 • Andrew Zimmer, University of Wisconsin-Madison, USA